-- §304-3.1-To whom do the pronouns "I", "you", and their variants refer throughout this part? - §304-3.2-What is the purpose of this part? - §304-3.3-May my agency or I accept payment for travel expenses to a meeting from a non-Federal source? - §304-3.4-What payments may my agency or I accept from a non-Federal source? - §304-3.5-May I solicit payment of my travel expenses from a non-Federal source to attend a meeting? - §304-3.6-May I inform a non-Federal source of my agency's authority to accept payment for travel expenses to attend a meeting? - §304-3.7-What must I do if I am contacted directly by a non-Federal source offering to pay my travel expenses to attend a meeting? - §304-3.8-Must I adhere to the provisions of the Fly America Act when I receive air transportation to a meeting furnished or paid by a non-Federal source? - §304-3.9-May I use business-class accommodations when a non-Federal source pays in full for my transportation expenses to attend a meeting? - §304-3.10-May I use first-class common carrier accommodations when a non-Federal source pays in full for my transportation expenses to attend a meeting? - §304-3.11-Am I limited to the maximum subsistence allowances (per diem, actual expense, or conference lodging) prescribed in applicable travel regulations for travel expenses paid by a non-Federal source? - §304-3.12-Must I receive advance approval from my agency before I perform travel paid by a non-Federal source to attend a meeting? - §304-3.13-After I begin travel to a meeting, what should I do if a non-Federal source offers to pay for one or more of my travel expenses without my or my agency's prior knowledge? - §304-3.14-May a non-Federal source pay for my spouse to accompany me to a meeting? - §304-3.15-Must I provide my agency with information about any payment I receive on its behalf?
+- §304-3.1-To whom do the pronouns "I", "you", and their variants refer throughout this part? - §304-3.2-What is the purpose of this part? - §304-3.3-May my agency or I accept payment for travel expenses to a meeting from a non-Federal source? - §304-3.4-What payments may my agency or I accept from a non-Federal source? - §304-3.5-May I solicit payment of my travel expenses from a non-Federal source to attend a meeting? - §304-3.6-May I inform a non-Federal source of my agency's authority to accept payment for travel expenses to attend a meeting? - §304-3.7-What must I do if I am contacted directly by a non-Federal source offering to pay my travel expenses to attend a meeting? - §304-3.8-Must I adhere to the provisions of the Fly America Act when I receive air transportation to a meeting furnished or paid by a non-Federal source? - §304-3.9-May I use other than coach-class accommodation on common carriers or other than lowest first-class accommodations on ships when a non-Federal source pays in full for my transportation expenses to attend a meeting? - §304-3.10-[Reserved] - §304-3.11-Am I limited to the maximum subsistence allowances (per diem, actual expense, or conference lodging) prescribed in applicable travel regulations for travel expenses paid by a non-Federal source? - §304-3.12-Must I receive advance approval from my agency before I perform travel paid by a non-Federal source to attend a meeting? - §304-3.13-After I begin travel to a meeting, what should I do if a non-Federal source offers to pay for one or more of my travel expenses without my or my agency's prior knowledge? - §304-3.14-May a non-Federal source pay for my spouse to accompany me to a meeting? - §304-3.15-Must I provide my agency with information about any payment I receive on its behalf?